paglobal/augmented-tabflow/README.md

 ## Task List

+### Urgent

+- fix different bookmark ids on different machines problem
+- fix bug with file protocol in prod
+- load all stub pages on startup to fix icon and title issue
+- fix stale favicon bug
+- fix perpetual loading states of tab icons
+- attribute projects that made this project possible

 ### Important

+- remove focus from sidebar after activating tab
+- work on focus states for tree items after dialog interactions
+- consider implementing a feature to export tab or tab group to any arbitrary bookmark folder
+- listen to additions to sessionData to update tabs
+- display tabs from other windows (maybe)
 - implement merge for tab groups
+- open side-panel in any new windows
+- change `Save Current Session` to `Create Empty Session` when in session
 - implement multiple select for actions
 - consider always aggregating all `Ungrouped` tab group data after exports
-- (promethium-js) fix adaptEffect return
-- (promethium-js) depArray memos
 - try reducing minimum chrome version
-- listen to additions to sessionData to update tabs
-- fix bug with file protocol on windows
-- deal with overflow in `SessionIndicator`
 - use ctrl+click for alternate click behaviour eg. copy instead of move
-- remove focus from sidebar after activating tab (copy changes over to bible chrome extension)
-- in `TreeItem` component, users should be able to click action buttons with the enter key (copy changes over to bible chrome extension)
+- in `TreeItem` component, users should be able to click action buttons with the enter key
-- consider implementing a feature to export tab or tab group to any arbitrary bookmark folder
 - collapse tree items when done with exporting tab or tab group
-- fix different bookmark ids on different machines problem
 - maybe all newly created tab groups should be hoisted down
 - migrate fully to JSX
-- remember windows of tabs and tab groups
+- remember collapsed state and windows of tab groups
-- maybe keep already active tab open after session switch
+- (maybe) keep already active tab open after session switch
 - consider adding button to "look inside" tab groups and import individual tabs
-- load all stub pages on startup to fix icon and title issue
 - make session trees and other dialog trees react to the necessary app state changes
-- fix favicon nonsense with `keyed` directive
-- fix perpetual loading states of tab icons
 - implement recently closed tab groups feature
 - consider supporting moving pinned and ungrouped tab groups to new windows
 - consider adding button in window to move whole window to another window
 - consider adding more info on stub page. eg. "Your page is loading...
 Click here to reload"
-- consider adding search bar for sessions
+- consider implementing search for sessions and tabs
 - consider implementing ability to sort sessions alphabetically or by date added
-- try removing all old session tabs at once when switching sessions
-- work on focus states for tree items after dialog interactions
 - type drag-and-drop code
 - general code inspection and refactoring
 - refine fallback code
 - inspect and verify types across entire codebase
-- refine and organise text. look for anything in quotation marks like "Error!" and such. make use of full stops
+- refine and organise user-facing text. look for anything in quotation marks like "Error!" and such. make use of full stops
 - organise imports
 - use `Array<T>` to type arrays
 - use `await` anywhere it makes sense. don't use `async-await` in array filter functions though